Get Started - GUI

 Step 5: Run Calculation

-To run Calculation you have to drag the block Noise_level_from_traffic into WPS Builder window.
+To run the calculation, drag the Noise_level_from_traffic block into the WPS Builder window.

-Then, select the orange blocks and indicate the name of the corresponding table in your database:
+Then, select the orange blocks and enter the name of the corresponding table in your database:

-The beige blocks correspond to optionnal parameters (e.g DEM table name, Ground absorption table name, Diffraction on vertical edges, …).
+The beige blocks correspond to optional parameters (e.g. DEM table name, Ground absorption table name, Diffraction on vertical edges, …).

 When ready, you can press Run Process.

-As a result, the tables LDAY_GEOM, LEVENING_GEOM, LNIGHT_GEOM and LDEN_GEOM will be created in your database.
-These tables correspond to the noise levels, based on receiver points, for the 4 different period of the day.
+As a result, the table RECEIVERS_LEVEL will be created in your database.
+This table corresponds to the noise levels computed at receiver points.
+The column PERIOD corresponds to the 4 different periods of the day (D, E, N and DEN).

 Step 6: Export (& see) the results

-You can now export the output tables (one by one) in your favorite export format using Export_Table block, giving the path of the file you want to create.
+You can now export the output tables (one by one) in your preferred export format using the Export_Table block, giving the path of the file you want to create.

 Warning

-Dont’ forget to add the file extension (e.g c:/home/receivers.geojson or c:/home/lday_geom.shp) (Read more info about file extensions here: Tutorials - FAQ)
+Don’t forget to add the file extension (e.g. c:/home/receivers_level.geojson or c:/home/receivers_level.shp).
+(Read more info about file extensions here: Tutorials - FAQ)

 _images/Tutorial1_Image3.PNG

-For example, you can choose to export the tables in .shp format.
-This format can be read with most of GIS tools such as the free and open-source QGIS and SAGA softwares.
+For example, you can export the tables in .shp format.
+This format can be read with most GIS tools such as the free and open-source QGIS and SAGA software.

 Note

-For those who are new to GIS and want to get started with QGIS, we advise you to follow this tutorial as a start.
+For those who are new to GIS and want to get started with QGIS, we advise you to follow this tutorial.

-To obtain the following image, use the syling vector options in your GIS and assign a color gradient to LAEQ column of your exported LDAY_GEOM table.
+To obtain the following image, use the styling options in your GIS and assign a color gradient to the LAEQ column of your exported RECEIVERS_LEVEL table.

 _images/Tutorial1_Image4.PNG